Mie-Jonasson/DataScienceBachelor/5_semester/Security_&_Privacy/exam_notes.md

         - *Preventing Access*: Restrict (Least privilege, can only be accessed if required), Obfuscate (Can only be read by authorised parties)
         - *Unlinking*: Disassociate (direct identifiers should be stored unlinked to the rest of the data), Mix (Data shuffling to prevent linkage of individual records)
     - **Inform**: Ensure user is aware of processing/collection practices
-        - Suply (provide information to user), Explain (ensure user understands information), Notify (ensure user is aware when data is collected)
+        - Supply (provide information to user), Explain (ensure user understands information), Notify (ensure user is aware when data is collected)
     - **Control**: provide user with control over their data.
         - Consent (User should give explicit consent and possibility to withdraw), Choose (control over which data is shared and purpose limitation), Update (user should be able to review and change settings), Retract (user should be able to withdraw consent)
     - **Enforce**: ensure that privacy protection measures are implemented.